jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 ---
 layout: post
-title: "Gaussian Processes for Dummies"
+title: "Gaussian Processes and Regression"
 date: 2020-12-01 19:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: An easy explanation of Gaussian processes for dummies like myself.
+summary: A explanation of Gaussian processes, starting with simple intuition and building up to posterior inference.
 I sample from a GP in native Python and test GPyTorch on a simple simulated example.
 ---